 The AAMC will release PREview score reports corresponding with each testing window.
-The 2022 Testing Calendar will be announced in early 2022.
-The AAMC PREview exam was formerly known as the AAMC Situational Judgment Test (SJT).
+The 2022 testing calendar is now available.

 Since the AAMC PREview exam is one section, your score report will include a single, total score ranging from 1 to 9.
-You will also receive a percentile rank which shows the percentages of examinees who received the same score or a lower score than you did on the exam.
-The percentile shows how your score compares to the scores of other examinees.
+You will also receive a percentile rank (see below for more information).

 Reporting Your Score to Medical Schools